If you’re considering visiting Egypt, you’re probably wondering:

 In each of these incidents around a thousand people (different sources give different numbers) died, with several thousand more injured.

 Aside from terrorism, we also hear bits of alarming news about Egypt that makes us question its general safety:

 - A photojournalist was sentenced to 15 years in prison in absentia for taking photos of a protest.
 (A common story — many others do jail time.)

 - A TV interviewer was sent to jail for interviewing someone who’s gay and thus “promoting homosexuality”.

 - A man was killed in the south of Cairo for attempting to prevent sexual assault — stabbed by the assailant.

 - A tourist was released in mid-2018 after over a year of jail for bringing prescription pain relief medicine in her luggage — not even thinking to conceal it.

 So given all this, why do we feel safe in Egypt?

 Well, we don’t feel safe, necessarily.
-Stuff happens everywhere, including our home countries of the USA and Australia, and even other countries that have safer reputations.
+Unsafe things happens everywhere, including our home countries, and even other countries that have safer reputations.
 But we feel safe by knowing where there’s real danger and doing our best to avoid those places.